esrlabs/northstar/README.md

 The `[cgroups]` section let's northstar know where the cgroups will be organized.
 Both `memory` and `cpu` will tell northstar where to mount the cgroup hierarchies.

-## Running the Examples
+## Examples

-We include runnable examples in the examples directory.
+If you want to see how containers can look like, take a look at the examples in the examples directory.
 See [our examples README](examples/README.md)

 <br/><img src="doc/images/work.png" class="inline" width=100/>